aiswaryalb/drupal-docs/Cron Jobs.md

 ## 📅 Adding Cron Jobs

+By default, Drupal triggers cron when a user visits the site (if automated cron is enabled in settings), but this is not reliable for regular execution, especially on low-traffic sites.

 To initiate cron in Drupal, follow these steps:

 1. **Find the Cron URL**: Go to **/admin/config/system/cron** to find the cron link you need to use.